wagtail/wagtail-live/docs/getting_started/tutorial.md

 Search for **Event Subscriptions** on your app's **Basic Information** page and toggle the `Enable events` button.
 You'll be asked to type a **Request URL**.
 Get the generated URL by ngrok (the one that that starts with https://) and append `/wagtail_live/slack/events` to it.
-For example, if your generated URL is something like https://e54acd3a20b3.ngrok.io.
-Then, the **Request URL** you should enter in Slack should be https://e54acd3a20b3.ngrok.io/wagtail_live/slack/events.
+For example, if your generated URL is something like https://e54acd3a20b3.ngrok.io, then the **Request URL** you should enter in Slack should be https://e54acd3a20b3.ngrok.io/wagtail_live/slack/events.